Top

 Year after year, April 15 is a date millions of Filipinos dread.
 It is because this date is the annual deadline to file income tax returns.

-If you were able to make your own Income Tax Return (ITR) because you fully understand Philippine taxation laws, then good for you.
-But for the majority who rely on accountants or their companies to prepare their ITRs, here is a simple and concise explanation of the income tax law in the Philippines.
+If you’re able to make your own Income Tax Return (ITR) because you fully understand taxation laws, then good for you.
+But for the majority of us who still rely on accountants or our companies to prepare our ITRs, here’s a simple and concise explanation of the income tax law in the Philippines.

 Who are required to file Income Tax Returns (ITR)?